Types of Gutter Guard Systems

 Generally speaking, foam inserts are a total waste of money and will only make matters worse.

-With leafscreener, the gutter mesh is held down to the gutter edge with rivets or screws, and on the roof side it’s pushed under the second tile.
+With the ski-slope style fit, the gutter mesh is held down to the gutter edge with rivets or screws, and on the roof side it’s pushed under the second tile.
 In the case of metal roofs, it’s again screwed to the roof itself.

-Grayson’s Full Metal™ gutter protection mesh and fixing accessories are sourced from only the best materials.
+Grayson’s Full Metal™ gutter protection mesh and fixing accessories are sourced from only the best materials, and come in a range of colours.
 You can find out more about the benefits of this type of gutter guard here.

-The curled in method of installation has been used in Australia for many decades.
-As well as being simpler and less disruptive, curled in gutter guards are more discreet and are less visible from the ground looking up.
-This type of gutter guard is readily available and usually comes in pre-measured lengths and widths that can be ‘curled-in’ to the gutter.
+The inserted & rolled in method of installation has been used in Australia for many decades.
+As well as being simpler and less disruptive, inserted & rolled in gutter guards are more discreet and are less visible from the ground looking up.
+This type of gutter guard is readily available and usually comes in pre-measured lengths and widths that can be easily installed to the gutter.

 However, there are a lot of inferior gutter meshes available that do a poor job of properly protecting your gutters, that don’t withstand the elements, and are really just a waste of your money!
-No other curled in gutter guard works as well as our Triple-G® gutter guard mesh.
+For standard fascia guttering, no other non-screwed gutter guard works as well as our Triple-G® gutter guard mesh.

 Our Triple-G® gutter guard is tougher than other plastic mesh leaf guards — it was originally manufactured for use in screwed-down applications.